Family-friendly city ice skating rinks and trails

 Bracebridge Ice Skating Trail

-Don’t miss out on this Muskoka winter staple—the skating trail at Memorial Park Winter Village in the downtown area of historic Bracebridge is a favourite for kids.
+A Muskoka winter staple—the skating trail at Memorial Park Winter Village in the downtown area of historic Bracebridge is a favourite for families.

 Clergue Park Skating Trail

 Located along Sault Ste.
-Marie’s scenic waterfront, this beautiful skating trail gives you and your family incredible views of the lake.
+Marie’s waterfront in Clergue Park, this beautiful skating trail delivers scenic views of the St Marys River.

 Location: 10 East Street, Sault Ste.
 Marie